Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Related Work

 \subsection{Parallel RTL simulation}

 There is considerable research on accelerating RTL simulation using parallelism, especially GPUs.
 Much of this work demonstrates significant speedups relative to commercial \emph{event-driven} simulators.
 By contrast, Manticore is a \emph{full-cycle} simulator, so it is not comparable to these systems.
 Most of this work focused on reducing the runtime overhead of monitoring value changes, for example, GCS~\cite{Chatterjee:2009, GCS, GCS:journal} or Qian and Deng~\cite{Qian:2011}.
-They improved simulation rates by orders of magnitude, to $\approx$ 5--37~kHz, over single-threaded commercial simulators.
-Since Manticore is full-cycle, it immediately offers simulation rates above 150~kHz (see \figRef{manticore_scaling}).
+They improved simulation rates by orders of magnitude, to $\approx$~5--37~kHz, over single-threaded commercial simulators.
+Manticore operates at rates exceeding 115~kHz (see~\tabRef{results_all}).

-RTFlow~\cite{RTLFlow} is a GPU-accelerated RTL simulator that exploits stimulus-level parallelism to speed up simulation by running many independent simulations on a GPU.
+RTLFlow~\cite{RTLFlow} is a GPU-accelerated RTL simulator that exploits stimulus-level parallelism to speed up simulation by running many independent simulations on a GPU.
 RTLFlow improves execution speed by up to 40$\times$ over Verilator for many stimuli, but it runs an order magnitude slower than Verilator with a single stimulus.
 Manticore is faster than Verilator with a single stimulus.

 Zhang~\cite{zhang2020opportunities} called for a renewal in GPU-accelerated RTL simulation research by leveraging recent advances in GPU-compute APIs designed for machine learning.